pgrit/SimpleImageIO/README.md

 Currently, the runtime identifiers (RID) and copy instructions are only set for the x86-64 versions of Windows, Linux, and macOS.
 To run the framework on other architectures, you will need to add them to the .csproj file.
 You can find the right RID for your platform here: [https://docs.microsoft.com/en-us/dotnet/core/rid-catalog](https://docs.microsoft.com/en-us/dotnet/core/rid-catalog).

+Note that, currently, Open Image Denoise is included in binary from.
+The `Denoiser` class can therefore not be used on platforms other than x86-64 Windows, Linux, or macOS.
+Attempting to use it on other platforms will cause a `DllNotFound` exception.

 Then, you should be able to follow the steps above and proceed as usual.